We know the path to recovery is unique for everyone, so we partner with individuals as they create and pursue personal goals.

 Eligibility and Contact Information

-In order to qualify for ICS Community Mental Health services, a person must currently receive intensive case management services from the STAR, Odyssey or HOPE Programs through County of Marin Behavioral Health and Recovery Services.
+In order to qualify for ICS Behavioral Health services, a person must currently receive intensive case management services from the STAR, IMPACT, Odyssey or HOPE Programs through County of Marin Behavioral Health and Recovery Services.
+Services are offered through Medi-Cal and the County of Marin.

 Still have a few questions?
 Contact our